 Daniel Waldo was born on September 10, 1762 in Windham, Connecticut to parents Zacheus and Tabitha (Kingsbury) Waldo.
 He was the ninth of thirteen children.
 His great-great grandfather, Deacon Cornelius Waldo, was one of the earliest Waldos to arrive in America, landing at Ipswich, Massachusetts in 1654.
 Daniel’s great-grandmother was an Adams with direct ties to the family of Presidents John and John Quincy Adams.

-In 1788, at the age of sixteen, Daniel was drafted into the Continental Army.
+In 1778, at the age of sixteen, Daniel joined the Continental Army.
 The following year he was taken prisoner by the Tories in Horseneck, Connecticut.
 He was later taken to New York along with other members of him company.
 There they were imprisoned in Sugar House, a sugar refinery, but released in a prisoner exchange two months later.

 Around the age of twenty Daniel became a Christian and decided to devote his life to ministry.
 He enrolled at Yale University and graduated in 1788 with an M.A. in theology.
 He was licensed to preach the following year on October 13, 1789 and on May 24, 1792 was ordained.
 He married Nancy Hanchett and together they had five children.
 However, in 1805 she became insane but lived until 1855.
 Daniel would later remark, “I lived fifty years with a crazy wife.”